ReturnInfinity/BareMetal-newlib/README.md

 Introduction
 ------------

-This repository contains the files, script, and manual instructions necessary to build the [Newlib](http://sourceware.org/newlib/) C library for BareMetal OS.
+This repository contains the files, script, and instructions necessary to build the [newlib](http://sourceware.org/newlib/) C library for BareMetal OS.
 The latest version of Newlib as of this writing is 2.5.0

-Newlib gives BareMetal OS access to the standard set of C library calls like `printf()`, `scanf()`, `memcpy()`, etc.
+newlib gives BareMetal OS access to the standard set of C library calls like `printf()`, `scanf()`, `memcpy()`, etc.

 These instructions are for executing on a 64-bit Linux host.
 Building on a 64-bit host saves us from the steps of building a cross compiler.
 The latest distribution of Ubuntu was used while writing this document.